 Verdict: Productivity doesn’t suffer.
 Strong retention.
 Better creative work.
 Happier people.

-We’re about to close our offices on Fridays for the third summer.
 We haven’t seen a difference in productivity, or any other negative impact to our business for doing this.
 I’d like to think it’s one of several things we do that keep our team choosing to stay with us every year.
-And I know for certain that I’ve become a better leader and entrepreneur as a result of Summer Fridays.
-Scott and I have used the mornings to hike while thinking through some answers to creative challenges we were facing as business owners.
+And I know for certain that I’ve become a better leader and entrepreneur as a result of closing the office regularly.
+Scott and I have use Friday mornings to hike while thinking through some answers to creative challenges we were facing as business owners.

 Consider closing the office, instead of offering more vacation.
 It does a better job of achieving your ultimate goal: truly recharged and happier team members, who are more engaged at work as a result.
 This leads to a world of more healthy, productive and creative organizations.